Skip navigation

 During a home sleep study:

-• Your provider will give you thorough instructions on how to use the equipment.
-Be sure to ask questions if you're unsure about anything.
+• Your provider will provide thorough instructions on how to use the equipment.
+Be sure to ask if you have any questions.

 • On the night of your study, you will attach the electrodes to your body and connect them to a sleep monitoring device.

-• The electrodes will record different body functions including breathing rate, heart rate, blood oxygen levels, and snoring.
+• The electrodes will record different body functions, including your breathing rate, heart rate, blood oxygen levels, and snoring.

 • In the morning, you'll remove the electrodes and return the sleep monitoring device as directed by your provider.